 Swiss Federal Council (i.e., government executive).

-house of parliament in
+Upper house of parliament

-parliament (lower house) in
+German parliament (lower

 Do not get sidetracked, see Three Don’ts (Chinese)

 Format for dialog between the five Central Asian states (formerly part of the Soviet Union) and the United States of America, launched on 1 November 2015 by the US.

 Regular or extraordinary session of government ministers to discuss and decide on matters of state.
 Some governments hold periodic meetings, such as

 Russia: Council of Ministers, every Tuesday, held in the Kremlin.

 Russia: President holds meeting of the Security Council every Saturday on